theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/dataiku.md

 3. When prompted, enter a name for the connection and click **[CREATE]**.
 4. In the field **Xtract Universal server**, enter the host name or IP address of the Xtract Universal server.
 5. If [TLS is enabled in Xtract Universal](../access-restrictions/restrict-server-access.md/#activate-tls-encryption), activate the option **Use TLS for communication with the XU server** and provide valid credentials.
-6. Click **Customize port** to check if the connection uses the same port that is defined in the Xtract Universal [web server settings](../server/server-settings.md/#web-server).
+6. If a non-default port is used for the Xtract Universal [web server](../server/server-settings.md/#web-server), click **Customize port** to specify the port.
 7. Click **[SAVE]**.

 ![dataiku-connection](../../assets/images/xu/documentation/destinations/dataiku/dataiku-connection.gif){:class="img-responsive"}